 Holder said yesterday he offered to turn over the documents on condition that Issa give assurances that doing so would satisfy the subpoena.
 The Justice Department already has provided thousands of pages of documents, though not all of the materials Issa requested.

+The House Oversight and Government Reform committees will vote today on the contempt measure.
 The rules around Congressional contempt proceedings are complex; legislators are supposed to refer charges to the U.S. Attorney for the District of Columbia, who happens to work for Holder.
-When Karl Rove faced a similar situation during the Bush Administration, the U.S. Attorney chose not to enforce the contempt sanctions.
+(When Karl Rove faced a similar situation, the U.S. Attorney chose not to enforce the contempt sanctions.)

 Claiming executive privilege is a pretty standard move for modern presidents in disputes with Congress — George W. Bush and Clinton both invoked it multiple times.
 (Members of the party that doesn’t occupy the White House, like a certain former Senator from Illinois, invariably denounce executive privilege.)
 But today’s maneuver is the first time that the Obama administration has gone there, and it certainly raises the stakes for what has been a fairly low-level scandal, albeit one that Republicans have vigorously pursued for years.